-If you are in the Atlanta, GA area you can take a class in person with me.
+If you are in the Branson, MO area you can take a class in person with me.

 Sweaters have always been an important part of my wardrobe, so I really enjoy weather which allows me to wear my favorite item of clothing.
 However, I do find during the summer where air conditioning is so cold inside buildings that sweaters continue to be an important staple in my wardrobe almost year round.

 Because there are so many different types of sweaters, make a list of those that are favorites for your personal wardrobe.
 See if you can find additional new ways to wear that same style of sweater.
 Review fashion magazines, watch for sweaters on your favorite TV shows, go shopping and just observe the people that are around you and how they are wearing their sweaters.

 It will give you great ideas when you begin to knit with variations that can allow you to enjoy your favorite sweater style just knit in a slightly different way.

 There are many types of knitted garments.
 Sweaters, jackets, coats, shawls, and capes are just a few.
 As a knitwear designer, I see many beautiful garments that do not fit well.
 There are several things that need to be taken into consideration to achieve a finished knitted item that is properly fitting the person who will wear the item.

 1. Before you begin, you need a plan.

 2. Select the yarn you will use and the size needles or the machine settings that match the yarn.